Dsonophorus/Godzillian/README.md

 This README provides a partial guide for understanding and using the Gdz library, including installation, features, and example usage.
 The library's emphasis is on performance, flexibility, simplicity and elegance making it an ultra-lightweight and completely integrated large integer solution.
 In almost all use cases and syntaxes it functions identically to builtin types which is something no other comparable library can claim.
 Code written with it will be concise, clear and efficient.
 The suite of intialization, conversion, output functionality gives it a 'super connected' syntax.
-Output of these extremely large numbers is simple yet completely configurable with it being able to create strings in any combination of arity, segmentation and ordering.
+Output of these extremely large numbers is simple yet completely configurable with it being able to create strings in any combination of radix, segmentation and ordering.